AnirudhM1/Jax-P/README.md

-# Jax-P
+# MAML & META-AGD

-Repo for practicing jax by implementing meta learning algorithms
+Maml and Meta sgd have been implemented purely in jax